How to pay VCAT fees

 When you automatically pay no fees

-You don’t have to pay fees if you are:
+You automatically don’t need to pay any fees if you are:

-• a protected person or affected family member in a residential tenancies case.
+• a protected person or an affected family member who is the applicant in a residential tenancies case arising from family violence

 People and businesses who pay the standard rate include: